maryamawitG/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that will play the StarWars IV episode in the terminal
+Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0